-At the chapter end there is a sheet with an overview of changes to territories of regions and districts as at 1 January 2016 related to dismissed military ranges or reduced territories thereof.
-It also contains an overview of changes to territories of regions and districts, which were carried out as at 1 January 2005 and 1 January 2007.
+In the end of the chapter, changes to territories of regions and districts as at 1 January 2016 related to the abolished military districts or reduced territories thereof are listed.
+There is also an overview of changes to territories of regions and districts, which were made as at 1 January 2005 and 1 January 2007.